-Relationship with HandsOn Global Management and its Affiliates
+Relationship with HGM and its Affiliates

-At the closing of the Novitex Business Combination, the Company entered into a Director Nomination Agreement with HGM.
-For additional information regarding this agreement see the section entitled "Proposal No. 1 - Election of Directors - Director Nomination Agreement" above.
-As of October 20, 2021, HGM beneficially owned approximately 14% of the Company's common stock on an as converted basis, including shares controlled pursuant to a voting agreement.
-For additional information on HGM's beneficial ownership see the information provided for "Various entities affiliated with HGM" in the section entitled "Ownership of Common Stock."
+As of [ ], 2022, HGM beneficially owned approximately [ ]% of the Company's common stock on an as-converted basis.
+For additional information on HGM's beneficial ownership see the information provided for Mr. Chadha in "Ownership of Equity Securities."
 Messrs.
 Chadha, Cogburn, and Reynolds are each affiliated with HGM.
 Messrs.
-Cogburn and Reynolds received compensation from Exela as executive officers of Exela.
+Chadha and Cogburn and formerly Mr. Reynolds received compensation from Exela as executive officers of Exela.
 See "Executive Compensation" above and "CFO Transition" below.
 Mrs. Chadha, by virtue of her relationship to Mr. Chadha, may also be deemed to be affiliated with HGM.
-As described above under "Executive Chairman Grant" and under "Executive Chairman Agreement" below, Mr. Chadha and the Company have entered into an agreement regarding his services to the Company.
+As described under "Executive Chairman Agreement" below, Mr. Chadha and the Company have entered into an agreement regarding his services to the Company.

-The Company incurred reimbursable travel expenses to HOVS LLC and HandsOn Fund 4 I, LLC (affiliates of HGM) of \$0.1 million for the year ended December 31, 2020 and less than \$0.1 for the nine months ended September 30, 2021.
+The Company incurred reimbursable travel expenses to HOVS LLC and HandsOn Fund 4 I, LLC (affiliates of HGM) of less than \$0.1 million for the year ended December 31, 2021 and less than \$0.1 million for the three months ended March 31, 2022.

 Pursuant to a master agreement dated January 1, 2015 between Rule 14, LLC and a subsidiary of the Company, the Company incurs marketing fees to Rule 14, LLC, a portfolio company of HGM.
-Similarly, the Company is party to ten master agreements with entities affiliated with HGM's managed funds, each of which were entered into during 2015 and 2016.
+Similarly, the Company is party to 10 master agreements with entities affiliated with HGM's managed funds, each of which were entered into during 2015 and 2016.
 Each master agreement provides the Company with use of certain technology and includes a reseller arrangement pursuant to which the Company is entitled to sell these services to third parties.
 Any revenue earned by the Company in such third-party sale is shared 75%/25% with each of HGM's venture affiliates in favor of the Company.
 The brands Zuma, Athena, Peri, BancMate, Spring, Jet, Teletype, CourtQ and Rewardio are represented by these arrangements.
 The Company has the license to use and resell such brands, as described therein.
-The Company incurred fees relating to these agreements of \$1.9 million for the year ended December 31, 2020 and \$4.2 million for the nine months ended September 30, 2021.
+The Company incurred fees relating to these agreements of \$5.7 million for the year ended December 31, 2021 and \$1.4 million for the three months ended March 31, 2022.

 Certain operating companies lease their operating facilities from HOV RE, LLC and HOV Services Limited, which are affiliates under common control with HGM.
-The rental expense for these operating leases was \$0.2 million for the year ended December 31, 2020 and \$0.2 million for the nine months ended September 30, 2021.
+The rental expense for these operating leases was \$0.2 million for the year ended December 31, 2021 and was less than \$0.1 million for the three months ended March 31, 2022.
 In addition, HOV Services, Ltd. provides the Company data capture and technology services.
-The expense recognized for these services was approximately \$1.4 million for the year ended December 31, 2020 and \$1.0 million for the nine months ended September 30, 2021.
+The expense recognized for these services was approximately \$1.3 million for the year ended December 31, 2021 and approximately \$0.3 million for the three months ended March 31, 2022.